ArtifexSoftware/mupdf/docs/reference/javascript/functions.rst

 .. function:: mupdf.shrinkStore(percent)

-	Remove cached entries from the store until it is no more full than the passed percentage.
+	Remove cached entries from the store until it holds less data than the specified threshold.

-	Returns true if the desired percentage could be obtained, otherwise false.
+	If the store was initialized with a limit, the threshold is a percentage of the limit.
+If the store is unlimited in size, the threshold is a percentage of what the store currently holds.

+	Returns a boolean indicating whether or not the store was able to be shrunk to below the threshold.

 	:param number percent:
 	:returns boolean